Topotecan (Hycamtin ®)

 Here are some other things to remember about your capsules:

-Keep them in the original package at room temperature away from heat and direct sunlight.
+Keep them in the original package in the fridge.

 Keep them safe and out of the reach of children.